Test free of charge

-The use of paper in industrial manufacturing environments can lead to a number of problems, such as damage to documents, costly preparation and post-processing of paper documents, and manual archiving.
-Digitizing processes and documents in manufacturing can solve these problems and contribute towards improved efficiency.
+The use of paper in industrial manufacturing environments can lead to a number of problems, such as damage to documents, time-consuming preparation and post-processing of paper documents and manual archiving.
+The digitization of processes and documents in manufacturing can solve these problems and contribute to improved efficiency.

-In this post, we will look at the topic of the paperless shopfloor and why companies in the industry are digitizing their processes.
-We are also going to show how companies can achieve paperless manufacturing in 120 days and what role Testify can play in this.
+In this article, we will look at the topic of paperless shopfloor and explain why companies in the industry are digitizing their processes.
+We will also show how companies can achieve paperless production in 120 days and what role Testify can play in this.

-In today’s digitized world, paperless processes are already standard in many areas of production.
-Even at the shopfloor, the area of an industrial plant where manufacturing takes place, the use of paper is more and more being dispensed and digital technologies are being used instead.
+In today’s digitalized world, paperless processes are already standard in many areas of industry.
+Even on the store floor, the area of an industrial company where production takes place, the use of paper is increasingly being abandoned in favor of digital technologies.

-The paperless shopfloor offers many advantages, such as higher efficiency, less error-proneness and a more environmentally friendly administration.
+The paperless store floor offers many advantages such as greater efficiency, less susceptibility to errors and more environmentally friendly administration.

-The use of paper in industrial manufacturing environments involves an effort that should not be underestimated.
-At first glance, going to the printer or distributing paper checklists doesn’t seem like much of an effort.
-However, it is worth taking a second look.
-After all, it’s not enough just to do one thing.
-Paper has to be ordered, the paper has to be stored, documents have to be printed, distributed and collected again, the data has to be digitized, filed, archived and, last but not least, shredded.
+The use of paper in industrial production environments is associated with an effort that should not be underestimated.
+At first glance, going to the printer or distributing paper checklists doesn’t seem particularly time-consuming.
+However, it is worth looking twice.
+After all, it’s not enough to just do one thing.
+Paper has to be ordered, the paper has to be stored, documents have to be printed, distributed and collected again, the data has to be digitized, filed, archived and finally shredded.

-In addition to the handling effort, there are several other disadvantages: Paper is vulnerable to damage and can be easily lost.
+In addition to the handling effort, there are several other disadvantages: Paper is susceptible to damage and can easily be lost.
 On average, between 2-5% of all documents are misfiled or lost every day.
-In addition, paper is exposed to heavy dirt and dust, especially in industrial environments, which can severely impact the readability of the documents… Also, as far as the content of the paper is concerned, it is only possible to evaluate data at a later stage and thus gain insight into relevant company processes.
-As a result, errors or variances are only noticed afterwards, which in turn is associated with major additional costs.
+In addition, paper is exposed to considerable dirt and dust, especially in industrial environments, which can severely impair the legibility of documents… As far as the content of the paper is concerned, it is only possible to evaluate data and thus gain insights into relevant company processes downstream.
+As a result, errors or deviations only become apparent after the fact, which in turn entails considerable additional costs.

-The digitization of processes and documents in manufacturing can solve these problems and contribute to improved efficiency:
+The digitalization of processes and documents in production can solve these problems and contribute to improved efficiency:

 • The entire handling such as printing, distributing, collecting, digitizing and filing is completely eliminated

-• Data can be recorded in a structured manner, thus ensuring a high degree of standardization and drastically reducing the likelihood of errors.
+• Data can be recorded in a structured manner, ensuring a high degree of standardization and drastically reducing the susceptibility to errors

-• Information and documentation of processes can be retrieved quickly, with the result that employee satisfaction is measurably increased.
+• Information and documentation of processes can be retrieved quickly, demonstrably increasing employee satisfaction.

-How can companies achieve a paperless shopfloor in 120 days?
+How can companies achieve a paperless store floor in 120 days?

-The path to a paperless shopfloor can be divided into the following steps:
+The path to a paperless store floor can be divided into the following steps:

 3. Identify use cases and workflows